Temtaime/aesir/README.md

 Those compilers are configured to use local copy of VC++, so I think you can just replace sc.ini(settings file) with one from official dmd distribution from dlang.org or modify it by yourself.

-Open the project from sublime text and run building of dependencies: packet gen, shader gen, opengl gen.
+Open the project from sublime text and run building of dependencies: packet gen, shader gen, opengl gen, gui gen.

 Then build the Æsir itself using first dub command.